top of page

 branding / screen printing / exhibition

 Cosmosis is a clothing brand I created for my senior exhibition at the University of Minnesota.
 The designs are screen printed by hand and inspired out of love for the 90s rave scene.
-I first created the identity for Cosmosis, then made/printed shirt & tote designs, hang tags, info cards, and zines.
+I created the identity for Cosmosis, then printed shirt & tote designs, hang tags, info cards, and zines.

 background